-To give some background: one of the main benefits of the Direct Debit (SDD) schemes is that the scheme rules streamline exception handling, at both process and dataset level.
+To give some background: one of the main benefits of the SDD schemes is that the scheme rules streamline exception handling, at both process and dataset level.
 This allows straight-through-processing and automated exception handling end-to-end.
 Possible exceptions to the normal execution of a direct debit collection include refunds, returns, rejects, refusals and reversals (commonly referenced as ‘R-transactions’ and described in detail in the SDD rulebooks).

-The and SDD Business-to-Business (B2B) rulebooks specify reasons which trigger an R-transaction, i.e. data elements required to convey information to the payee (biller) regarding the R-transaction.
-These data elements identify the type of the R-transaction; name the initiator of the R-transaction; and detail the reason for the R-transaction.
+The SDD Core and SDD Business-to-Business (B2B) rulebooks specify reasons which trigger an R-transaction, i.e. data elements required to convey information to the payee (biller) regarding the R-transaction.
+These data elements identify the type of the R-transaction; name the initiator; and detail the reason for the R-transaction.

-The correct application of these reason codes by a debtor bank (the bank of the payer), informing a creditor bank (the bank of the biller), about a failed SDD collection is crucial to allow the biller to determine its reaction.
+The correct application of these reason codes by a Debtor Payment Service Provider (PSP) (the PSP of the payer), informing a Creditor PSP (the PSP of the biller), about a failed SDD collection is crucial to allow the biller to determine its reaction.

 The only changes in this version concern editorial changes in section 1.